-Leakage = Adjustment to account for the percentage of bulbs purchased that move out (and in if
+Leakage = Adjustment to account for the percentage of bulbs purchased that move out (and in if deemed appropriate) of the Utility Jurisdiction.

-Upstream (TOS) Lighting programs = Determined through evaluation 1317.
+Upstream (TOS) Lighting programs = Determined through evaluation 1291.

-Installation Location Hours Residential and in-unit Multi Family 1095 (3.0 hrs per day) 1318
+Installation Location Hours Residential and in-unit Multi Family 1095 (3.0 hrs per day)1292

-= Waste Heat Factor for Energy to account for cooling savings from efficient lighting
+WHFe = Waste Heat Factor for Energy to account for cooling savings from efficient lighting

-Bulb Location WHFe Interior single family or unknown location 1.06 1319
+Bulb Location WHFe

+Interior single family or unknown location 1.06 1293

+Multi family in unit 1.04 1294

+Exterior or uncooled location 1.0